 When you want to see all the users on a task, you ask the assignment tables for all of the rows where the Task ID is equal to the ID from the actual task.
 Now, you'll have a handful of User IDs that you can reach out again and get all of the data for each user.
 Super simple, easily scalable.

 So now that we have our database built out, we need to build the API to handle all the traffic to said database.
-We don’t want anyone having direct database access, so the API keeps it safe.
+We don't want anyone having direct database access, so the API keeps it safe.
 Think of it as going to a restaurant (super common comparison, but here we go anyway).
 The front-end application would be the customer, the Database would be the kitchen.
-Well, you can’t exactly go into the kitchen and tell the cooks what to do.
+Well, you can't exactly go into the kitchen and tell the cooks what to do.
 So instead, you have a waiter (API) to go back to the kitchen, tell them what you need, then bring it out.
-We’ve discussed the basics of an API in more detail before, including why they’re so useful.
-You’re also going to want some way to authenticate requests made to the API.
-You’ll want to make a decision on which language to use to build this.
+We've discussed the basics of an API in more detail before, including why they're so useful.
+You're also going to want some way to authenticate requests made to the API.
+You'll want to make a decision on which language to use to build this.
 Personally, I think a good choice is PHP.
-I think it’s an excellent first programming language to learn if you want to get into web development, and I go into the details as to why in this post.
+I think it's an excellent first programming language to learn if you want to get into web development, and I go into the details in my blog about becoming fluent in PHP programming language.

 A common way to handle this is called a JSON Web Token, and it's usually stored in the browser (or mobile application).
 This token is verified every time a request is made, If it is valid, and the user has permission to make the request, then you will get back some kind of data.
 This could be the information you're requesting, or just a "update successful" message when you make a change.
 Technically, we'd also want a fourth table for permissions, or we could add another column to the Users table for User Type.
 It could have options like "standard" or "administrator" that can only do certain things.
 But for now, we're not going to worry about that.
 Anyone can make tasks and assign any user to those tasks.

-So once you’ve completed this part of your application, you will have finished the back-end.
-All of the data structure is set, and it’s been secured behind a token validation process.
-The only thing that won’t be “protected” by this validation process will be the ability to either create a profile or log in.
-Because obviously you can’t validate something that doesn’t exist yet, and you can’t log in if you need to be logged in before you can log in.
+So once you've completed this part of your application, you will have finished the back-end.
+All of the data structure is set, and it's been secured behind a token validation process.
+The only thing that won't be "protected" by this validation process will be the ability to either create a profile or log in.
+Because obviously you can't validate something that doesn't exist yet, and you can't log in if you need to be logged in before you can log in.
 Makes sense, right?
-If it doesn’t, don’t worry too much.
-If you want to learn more about how to think like a programmer check this out.
+If it doesn't, don't worry too much.
+If you want to learn more about how to think like a programmer, we've got resources for that.
 Also, may want to take some time reading about how to prevent SQL injections.

 This is a lot simpler in practice, and won't really require a lot of explanation.
 This is what the user will see.
 When they go to the application, they'll be either presented with a login screen or a list of tasks, depending on whether or not they've signed in yet.
 Essentially, it's a collection of web pages that display different data depending on what data they're requesting.
 And that's sort of all there really is to it.
 But I don't want to leave you entirely empty-handed on this side, so let's add in some recommendations.